By Kelly Butler ,

 Tackling the new — and legacy — challenges brought by more connected supply chains requires an enterprise-wide lens that allows for a complete understanding of the technology ecosystem and a full evaluation of interconnected risks.

-The overall complexity of digital supply chains make it increasingly difficult to know where to look to identify risk, underscoring the importance that risk professionals have visibility across the entire organization.
+The overall complexity of digital supply chains make it increasingly difficult to know where to look to identify risk, underscoring the importance that risk professionals have visibility across the entire organisation.